 remarks about the Führer and his followers led to his isolation and

 In 1933 Spengler became a member of the Academy of Germany.
 His last years Spengler spent in Munich, listening to Beethoven, reading the works of Shakespeare and Molière, buying several thousand books, and collecting primitive Persian, Turkish, and Hindu weapons.
 Occasionally he made trips to the Harz Mountains and to Italy.
 Just before his death Spengler wrote to a friend that in ten years "the German Reich will probably no longer exist."
 He died suddenly of a heart attack in Munich on May 8, 1936 three weeks before his fifty-sixth birthday.
+Possibly his death spared him from exile.
 His sister's daughter, Hildegard Kornhardt, Ph.D. edited and published fragments from Spengler's unfinished works, Reden und Aufsätze (1937) and Gedanken (c.
 1941).

 "It is, and has always been, a matter of knowledge that the expression-forms of world-history are limited in number, and that eras, epochs, situations, persons, are ever repeating themselves true to type." (from The Decline of the West)